damnkrishna/CyberGaurd-j/daily-notes/2026-08-19-acessing-attack.md

 and before i do all this first i have to submit all college assignment for mooc first i will do that

+well yesterday went great  i was able to sit from morning 8 am to evening 5 pm and completed almost all the work i had to do and it was good also we finished what we had to and what i wanted to do except reading the book and that too i tried but sometime is happen i am unable to understand a thing and that happened i tried read one reaserch paper understood that next tried to read the book but was unable to read it so what can i do its fine so for my goal of today i am gonna do pentest today read 20 pages of the book then try port swigger room of the topic i am going to try port swigger room then try to clear that room on my own and then watch tcm video for basic of pentest for 30 min thats what i will do today